 Luxury Vinyl Planks and Luxury Vinyl Tile (LVP and LVT)

-This group of products have been the hottest trend in flooring the last 5 years or so.
+This group of products has been the hottest trend in flooring for the last 5 years or so.
 What makes them so attractive and why are they “luxury?”
 It is all about appearance and durability.
-They have the realistic look of wood, stone or other materials.
+They have the realistic look of wood, stone, or other materials.
 The surface is textured to add to the realism.
 The vinyl is thicker and more durable than other traditional sheet vinyl.
-The sections of flooring may be planks, tiles or other shapes.
+The sections of flooring may be planks, tiles, or other shapes.

 Manufacturers don’t all agree on the best products or methods to clean and maintain their flooring.
 We have found that a neutral detergent cleaner like Viper 7 or Hydro-Force Wood Fresh does a good job.